DragosTARX/TYPO3CMS-Guide-CommunityExpansionCommittee/Stage-0-Introduction-to-TYPO3/Day-5/Lesson-2.rst

 .. include:: /Includes.rst.txt

-.. _s0-d2-l6:
+.. _s0-d5-l2:

 ==========================================
-Lesson 6 — Version Control Basics with Git
+Lesson 2 — Security Fundamentals for TYPO3
 ==========================================

-A hands-on demonstration of Git's fundamental operations in a TYPO3 development context.
-Changes will be committed, branches created, and code merged to illustrate version control workflows.
-This practical showcase will demonstrate how Git supports collaborative development of TYPO3 projects in a beginner-friendly manner.
+A live demonstration of TYPO3's security features and vulnerabilities.
+The showcase will include security bulletins, patch applications, and prevention techniques.
+The presentation will demonstrate how the TYPO3 community addresses security concerns in real-world scenarios.

-.. _s0-d2-l6-prerequisites-goals:
+.. _s0-d5-l2-prerequisites-goals:

 Prerequisites and goals
 =======================

-.. _s0-d2-l6-prerequisites:
+.. _s0-d5-l2-prerequisites:

 Prerequisites
 -------------

-.. _s0-d2-l6-theoretical-prerequisites:
+.. _s0-d5-l2-theoretical-prerequisites:

 Theoretical prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~